 Don’t know where to start with your mobile first approach?
 Talk to the experts at Fruition!

 Drew Michael is Fruition’s Vice President of Technology.
-After graduating from college in 2000, Drew and two partners started Tribalectic — an online body piercing community and store.
+After graduating from Duke in 2000, Drew and two partners started Tribalectic — an online body piercing community and store.
 He then started his own web development company in 2008 and worked with several agencies, including Fruition.
 When Drew came to Fruition to work full time, he brought a few of his employees.
 Since, Drew has mentored and helped grow the direction and future of Fruition.
 When he’s not at work, Drew is out seeing live music and skiing.